-Caltrans has expressed interest in some research topics that fall within the tier 1 UTC thematic areas.
-These topics are described in the Appendix.
-Proposers are encouraged to submit research proposals on these topics.
+Caltrans has submitted research topics of interest that fall within the Tier 1 UTC thematic areas.
+These topics are described in Appendix A. Proposers are encouraged to submit research proposals on these topics.

 Selection Criteria

 Transportation researchers and practitioners will evaluate proposals.
 Proposals will be selected on the basis of their evaluations along with programmatic priorities.
 Proposals will compete both within topics and across topics.
 METRANS UTC does not guarantee that proposals will be funded in all topic areas, or that any proposal will be funded.